SA12IF34/Social-Media-Node.js-Backend/README.md

 <hr>

 ## Description and Features
-This is a social media system built in MVC architecture following Test Drevin Development approach, and has auth, profiles, posts and comments actions.
+This is a social media system built in MVC architecture following Test Drevin Development approach.
+Has auth, profiles, posts and comments actions.

 ### Auth and Profiles
 - Signup, login, logout and close account